Explicit formulas for Grassmannian polylogarithms: Introduction

 In their proof of Conjecture~\ref{conj:zagier} for $m=4$ Goncharov and Rudenko have overcome this difficulty by giving a formula for the Borel regulator using the (multi-valued) Grassmannian polylogarithm~$\GR_4$ from~\cite{Go-grass} (see Section~\ref{sec:grpolylog} below), and showing the existence of an~$\Li_4$-expression for a small modification of~$\GR_4$ that represents the same cohomology class.
 More precisely, to prove the existence of the \( \Li_4 \) expression they established part of the conjectural structure of the motivic Lie coalgebra in weight $4$.
 Their proof does not seem to give any practical way of producing an explicit~$\Li_4$-formula for~$b^{(4)}_4$, though.

 Motivated by Goncharov's original work \cite{Go1} in conjunction with \cite{Go-Ru}, with a view towards Zagier's Conjecture in weights \( 5 \) and higher, we investigate the Grassmannian polylogarithm \( \GR_m \) via explicit formulas in terms of classical iterated integrals.

-{\textbf{Main results.}} We give a new formula for Grassmannian polylogarithms in arbitrary weight in terms of iterated integrals (Theorem~\ref{thm:i211}).
-Moreover, we give an explicit expression for the Grassmannian polylogarithms $\GR_4$ and \( \GR_5 \) in terms of depth \( \leq 2 \) iterated integrals (Theorem~\ref{thm:gr4toi31_2} and Theorem~\ref{thm:gr5toi41}, respectively).
-Using the expression for \( \GR_4 \), we obtain an explicit, albeit complicated, formula for a non-zero rational multiple of the Borel class~$b_4^{(4)}$ in terms of~$\Li_4$ (Theorem~\ref{thm:gr4toli4} and Corollary~\ref{cor:borel}).
-In weight 5, using the formula for \( \GR_5 \), we give an explicit combination (Conjecture~\ref{conj:gr5del}) that conjecturally should be expressible in terms of~$\Li_5$, and so should give a non-zero rational multiple of the Borel class~$b_5^{(5)}$.
-Modulo the conjectural structure of the motivic Lie coalgebra in weight 5 (\cite[\S4.5,~\S4.8]{Go-ams}), we prove that this combination will be expressible in terms of \( \Li_5 \) (Proposition~\ref{prop:gr5cobdecomposition}).
+This gives rise to numerous explicit formulas which we now state.
+In order to formulate our results it will be convenient to introduce some more notation.